 We have published this page to share our experience and offer a service should someone be looking to successfully match a nurse mare & orphan foal.
 Our experience was a successful one though not without difficulty!
 Our success was largely due to the coaching of some very fine people in our area.
 Many thanks to Dr. Sheila McDonald, DVM, Kelly MacMillan, Dr. Alex Wales, DVM, Bennett Farm & most especially Bobbi and her beautiful mare, Ruby - our first orphan foal/nurse mare match was very successful.
 Our second one easier as a result of the things we learned the first time!

-Check our Rocky's video which shows our second successful experience - and see Sugar's page for information about the mare we used.
-Worth her weight in gold!!
-We used the domperidone protocol to induce lactation in this mare - and successfully got her in foal at the same time!
+Check our Rocky's video which shows our second successful experience, We used the domperidone protocol to induce lactation in this mare - and successfully got her in foal at the same time!

 Diego was orphaned at just 3 weeks of age.
 We did not want a bottle or bucket fed baby!
 Luckily, we found Ruby who had a foal at her side old enough to be weaned.
 She was at our farm within hours of Diego's dam dying.
 We had goats milk on hand and an unwilling, hungry baby at that point.